jchidley/mkdocs-material-test/docs/2023-03-19-Neovim-Lua-Rust.md

 nvim --listen ~/.cache/nvim/server.pipe
 ```

-(the pipe name is arbitary)
+(the pipe name is arbitrary)
-in one instatance, can be used interactively.
+in one instance, can be used interactively.
 Then

 ```bash
 nvim --server ~/.cache/nvim/server.pipe --remote-expr "winnr()"